fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://gitlab.com/shodan-public/nrich">-nrich - A command-line tool to quickly analyze all IPs in a file and see which ones have open ports/ vulnerabilities.
 Can also be fed data from stdin to be used in a data pipeline.</a>

+<a href="https://blog.projectdiscovery.io/implementing-nuclei-into-your-gitlab-ci-cd-pipeline-for-scanning-live-web-applications/">-Implementing Nuclei into your GitLab CI/CD Pipeline for Scanning Live Web Applications</a>

 <a href="https://thexssrat.medium.com/what-the-fuzz-the-truth-behind-content-discovery-77cd0c0756e7">-What the fuzz?! — The truth behind content discovery</a>

 <a href="https://blog.intigriti.com/2022/02/01/hacker-tools-meg/">-Meg – Hacker Tools: Endpoint scan the masses! </a>